Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Asymptotic level and consistency

+for the probability of not selecting $1$.
+It can be seen from the proof of Theorem \ref{Penalty lower bound}\ that, for the Box-Pierce version of the test, the right-hand side of (\ref{Hatpnot}) asymptotically behaves like the maximum of standardized partial sums whose exact order is $\left( 2\ln\ln n\right) ^{1/2}$, see (B.38) in the Supplementary Material.
+Hence the bound (\ref{Gam}) is optimal to achieve $\mathbb{P}\left( \widehat{p}=1\right) \rightarrow1$.

-The new class of alternatives is defined similarly to (\ref{BPcons}) in the Introduction section.
+Let us now turn to the detection properties of the test.
+Recall that the covariance of the alternative may depend on the sample size so that $R_{j}=R_{j,n}$ may go to $0$ when $n$ increases.
+The new class of alternatives is defined similarly to (\ref{BPcons}) in the introduction section.
 Consider first a sequence $\rho_{n}\rightarrow0$ and a lag order $P_{n}$.
-Autocorrelation coefficients smaller than $\rho_{n}$ are considered as negligible and an important parameter for detection is the number of correlations above $\rho_{n}$,
+An important indicator for detection of alternatives is the number of correlations above $\rho_{n}$,